Sonu125691/Chatbot_DUK_Admission_Assistant/README.md

 # 🎓 Chatbot DUK Admission Assistant

+This is a Retrieval-Augmented Generation (RAG) based AI chatbot designed to assist with Digital University Kerala (DUK) 2025 admissions.
+It uses the official 2025 admission prospectus PDF to provide instant answers about the University, available programmes, eligibility criteria, entrance exams, fees, how to apply, and other related details.
+The system is built fully offline using Llama 3.2 (3B) for generation and uses `sentence-transformers/all-MiniLM-L6-v2` model for text embeddings with FAISS vector search, and implemented with a Streamlit interface.

+---

+## Workflow – How This Chatbot Was Built

 AI-Powered RAG Chatbot for Digital University Kerala (DUK) – 2025 Admissions

 This project is a **local RAG-based chatbot** built using **Llama 3.2 (3B local model)**, **FAISS vector search**, and **Streamlit UI**.